 Suppose you speak English fluently and want to learn Spanish.
 Likewise, some native Spanish speakers from Spain or Latin America wish to practice English.
 Language exchange websites help meet each other.

-So, you can teach English to him/her.
-And in return, you can learn Spanish from him/her.
+So, you can teach them English.
+And in return, you can learn Spanish from them.

 To sum up, you can trade each other’s mother tongues.
 This is called “Language Exchange.”

-You interchange your role as both student and teacher.
-And thus, you can improve your skills and reach your language goals.
+You can interchange your role as both student and teacher, thus improving your skills and reaching your language goals.

-There are many language exchange smartphone apps out there in the market.
-Some are great, and some are — ah jeez, well, you get the idea.
+There are many language exchange smartphone apps on the market.
+Some are great, and some are—ah jeez, you get the idea.

-Here, I’ll cover a detailed review of HelloTalk, one of the most popular language exchange app.
+Here, I’ll cover a detailed review of HelloTalk, one of the most popular language exchange apps.

 About HelloTalk

 Zackery Ngai launched HelloTalk in 2012.
-Today, it is the world’s largest cross-cultural language exchange apps.
+Today, it is the world’s largest cross-cultural language exchange app.

-With over 25 million user bases across 200 countries, it supports over 150 languages, such as English, Chinese, Hindi, Spanish, German, French, Russian, Arabic, Italian, Japanese, Korean, and many more.
+With over 25 million user bases across 200 countries, it supports over 150 languages, including English, Chinese, Hindi, Spanish, German, French, Russian, Arabic, Italian, Japanese, Korean, and many more.

-HelloTalk is a Chinese app, and their international team is based in Hong Kong and Shenzhen, China.
+HelloTalk is a Chinese app whose international team is based in Hong Kong and Shenzhen, China.
 They have successfully used modern technology to connect people all over the globe through language and culture.

 As you’d expect, it is available on Android and Apple iOS.
-There is also a browser version, HelloTalk web, with basic features.
+A browser version, HelloTalk web, with basic features, is also available.

 How does HelloTalk really work?